parzivail/StarcruiserGuide/_posts/2022-06-04-app-layers.md

 * WebSockets are supported (only secure ones)
   * Likely to support Project Griffon, since Datapad doesn't utilize this feature
-* Hosts the bidirectional async message loop that the frontend PlayAPI uses to issue commands to the Android layer, or recieve events from the Android layer
+* Hosts the bidirectional async message loop that the frontend PlayAPI uses to issue commands to the Android layer, or receive events from the Android layer